 - Sprint report

-At the end of the Sprint, the team gathers for a Sprint Retrospective.
-It goes after the owners accept the Demo but prior to the next Sprint planning meeting.
+At the end of each sprint, the team gathers for a retrospective.
+It goes after the clients accept the demo but prior to the next planning meeting.

 - What went well

 - What could be improved

 - How they're going to improve it in the next sprint

 Finally, let’s see how the release process goes.

 meetings with the client, preparing release documentation